lgorissen/k4d/lab 18/README.md

 OK, so the emptyDir volume does exchange the data between the 2 Containers.

-## Container re-start
+## 18.4 Container re-start

 Now, the specification says that the emptyDir volume survives the Container re-starts.
-So, let's stop the 2 Container in the Pod and see what happens.
+So, let's stop the 2 Containers in the Pod and see what happens.
 Get the 2 Docker Container IDs from the Pod description and stop them:

 ```bash